JC72/roboticsolutions2/README.md

 ## Execution
 ### To Execute File:
 > Just click on the Active site link in the link section or go to https://roboticsolutions2.herokuapp.com/ in the web browser.
+Use USER15@company.com & Test1234 for username & password to access.

 ## Creators: